-- Many residents have some distrust, believing decisions are predetermined and public input is not genuinely considered.
-They ask for more transparency in decision-making processes. - Some residents view the policy as unfairly penalizing drivers and driven by an "anti-car" agenda, leading to frustration and outright rejection of the policy. - There's concern that rural and suburban areas are not fairly considered, despite facing significant cut-through traffic. - A suggestion that more analysis is required on the equity-deserving areas was received. - The prioritization is seen as overly reliant on recent collisions, with calls to incorporate "near-misses," user volumes, and latent demand, for a more comprehensive assessment. - Residents would like to see communication and engagement practices improve, feeling that prioritization is uneven and explanations for decisions are unclear.
+- Lack of Trust and Transparency: Many residents have some distrust, believing decisions are predetermined and public input is not genuinely considered.
+They demand more transparency in decision-making processes. - Perceived Anti-Car Agenda: Some residents view the policy as unfairly penalizing drivers and driven by an "anti-car" agenda, leading to frustration and outright rejection of the policy. - Inequitable Planning: There's concern that rural and suburban areas are not fairly considered, despite facing significant cut-through traffic.
+A suggestion that more analysis is required on the equity-deserving lens was received. - Insufficient Data Reliance: The prioritization is seen as overly reliant on recent collisions, with calls to incorporate "near-misses," user volumes, and latent demand, for a more comprehensive assessment. - Inadequate Communication: Residents would like to see communication and engagement practices improve, feeling that prioritization is uneven and explanations for decisions are unclear.